 Pat Estepp has been the head men’s basketball coach at Cedarville University since the 2008-09 campaign.
-He has guided his alma mater to an average of 21 victories per season and five national tournament appearances.
+He has guided his alma mater to five 20-win seasons and five national tournament appearances.

 The Yellow Jackets’ first active season in NCAA Division II resulted in a 22-9 mark in 2012-13.
 Estepp was voted the Great Midwest Athletic Conference Coach of the Year as his team claimed the G-MAC regular season title, the G-MAC Tournament trophy, and placed third in the NCCAA Championship.

 Cedarville was 23-9 during its NCAA provisional year in 2011-12.
 They won the school’s first NCCAA Championship banner in convincing fashion after entering the 2012 tournament as the No. 1 seed and winning their three games by an average of 18 points.
 Estepp was tabbed NCCAA National Coach of the Year.

 Cedarville finished strong again in 2010-11 by winning eight of their last nine regular season games including the last five in a row.
 The Jackets were ranked as high as 14th in the NAIA Division II poll and finished at 20-13.

 Cedarville won 16 of its last 18 games in 2009-10 to finish 26-9 and 14-2 in the American Mideast Conference as the league runner-up.
 The Yellow Jackets, who were rated as high as 8th in the national poll, later won the AMC Tournament and advanced to the second round of the national tournament.